-Article 12: The full container vessels whose total TEU allowance is calculated pursuant to Article 10, shall maintain said total as long as they have not undergone a structural or documentation change affecting the total TEU allowance.
-In the event of a structural change or documentation change affecting the carrying capacity of same, the total TEU allowance shall be determined pursuant to the provisions of said article.
+Article 12: The full container vessel whose total TEU allowance is calculated pursuant to Article 10, shall maintain said total as long as it has not undergone a structural or documentation change affecting the total TEU allowance.
+In the event of a structural change or documentation change affecting the carrying capacity of the vessel, the total TEU allowance shall be determined pursuant to the provisions of said article.

-Vessels with the capacity to carry containers above the upper deck, whose TEU allowance above deck has been calculated as defined in these regulations and which undergo structural or documentation changes affecting said TEU allowance above deck, shall be established using the conversion table in Article 10.
+Vessels with the capacity to carry containers on upper deck, whose TEU allowance above deck has been calculated as defined in these regulations and which undergo structural or documentation changes affecting said TEU allowance above deck, said allowance shall be established using the conversion table in Article 10.